xAPPO/MQTT/README.md

 e) Enable automatic discovery and selected inclusion of Hubitat devices* and sensors into Home Assistant using the HA MQTT Discovery protocol.

+f) Athoms' Homey controller also supports MQTT and the homie3 protocol.
+They work really well together automatically discovering each others devices and enabling realtime synchronisation and control between the controllers.
+Two HE's could work this way too but HubConnect is probably an easier option.
+HubConnect virtual devices of course work with this MQTT app too.

 *N.B.This version currently supports 'switch' (onoff), 'switchLevel' (dim) colour and sensor capabilities only - but will be expanded to include others.
 Sensors are still a work in progress.

 # Future Features: